Smart Timing for Mining: A Deep Learning Framework for Bitcoin Hardware ROI Prediction: Approach and model

 \subsection{Proposed model architecture}

-To predict the ROI of a Bitcoin Mining machine purchased at a certain time, it is essential to account for temporal dependencies, regime shifts, and multi-scale patterns that span from daily fluctuations to multi-year cycles.
+To predict the ROI of a Bitcoin Mining machine purchased at a given time, it is essential to account for temporal dependencies, regime shifts, and multiscale patterns spanning daily fluctuations to multi-year cycles.
 Hence, deep learning models are better suited compared to traditional methods.
-We propose a unified deep learning architecture for mining hardware ROI prediction, which we term \model{}.
+We propose a unified deep learning architecture for predicting ROI for mining hardware, which we term \model{}.
 Given an input sequence $\mathbf{X} \in \mathbb{R}^{B \times L \times F}$, where $B$ is batch size, $L \in \{30, 60\}$ is the look-back window in days, and $F$ is the number of features, this model processes sequences through three main components as shown in Figure \ref{fig:Transformer_model}: the Spectral Feature Extractor, the Channel Mixing module and the Transformer Encoder.